-However, a lump can also be due to infections in the area, requiring more attention and appropriate treatment.
-So, if the lump causes pain, takes a long time to disappear, it’s very irregular in shape or if it increases in size, it’s very important to see a dermatologist or general practitioner to identify the cause and start treatment.
+However, lumps can also appear due to infections in the area, requiring more attention and appropriate treatment.
+Therefore, if the lump causes pain, takes a long time to resolve, is very irregular in shape or if it increases in size, a consult with your doctor or a dermatologist is recommended for diagnosis and treatment as indicated.

-Lumps behind the ear can be caused by infections in the throat or neck, such as pharyngitis, a cold, the flu, mononucleosis, otitis, conjunctivitis, herpes, cavities, gingivitis, or the measles.
-This happens due to the swollen lymph nodes in the area, which increase in size as the body fights the infection.
+Lumps behind the ear can be caused by throat infections (e.g. pharyngitis), a cold or flu virus, mononucleosis, otitis, conjunctivitis, herpes, cavities, gingivitis, or the measles.
+Any of these infections can cause swollen lymph nodes in their affected area (ie. in the throat or side of the head).
+Lymph nodes usually react by increasing in size as the body fights the infection.

-When this happens, it’s important not to touch the swollen area so as to help with recovery, as the nodes slowly return to their original size as soon as the underlying infection has been treated.
+When this happens, it’s important not to touch the swollen area.
+Reactive lymph nodes slowly return to their original size once the underlying infection has resolved.

-Acne occurs when the pores of the skin become blocked because of the overproduction of sebum by the sebaceous glands, which are located at the base of the hair follicle.
-The sebum produced by these glands mix with dead skin cells and then this mixture forms a pimple that can swell and become painful.
+Acne occurs when the pores of the skin become blocked due to an overproduction of sebum, or oil.
+Sebum is made by the sebaceous glands, which are located at the base of the hair follicle, and can combine with dead skin cells to form a pimple.
+Pimples can often be painful and can become swollen.

 3. Sebaceous cyst

-The sebaceous cyst is a type of lump that forms under the skin and is made up of a substance called sebum, which can appear in any area of the body.
-It’s generally soft to the touch, can move when touched or pressed, and usually doesn't hurt unless it’s swollen, sensitive, and reddish, becoming painful.
-A dermatologist may recommend minor surgery to remove the cyst.
+A sebaceous cyst is a type of fluid-filled lump that forms under the skin and is made up of a substance called sebum.
+These cysts can appear in any area of the body and are usually soft to the touch.
+When palpated, sebaceous cysts usually move and are not painful.
+Sebaceous cysts that become swollen, sensitive, red, or painful should be assessed by a dermatologist.
+Many times, the dermatologist may opt to perform a small procedure to remove the cyst.

-A round, soft lump on the skin can also be a lipoma, a type of benign tumor made up of fat cells, which must also be removed through surgery or liposuction.
+A round, soft lump on the skin can also be a lipoma, a type of benign tumor made up of fat cells.
+These can also be removed through surgery or liposuction.

-Mastoiditis is an infection in the bone located behind the ear and that can occur after an ear infection, especially if it wasn't treated correctly.
+Mastoiditis is an infection in the bone located behind the ear.
+It can occur following an ear infection, especially if it wasn't treated correctly.

-This condition is more common in children under the age of 2, but it can occur at any age, and have other symptoms such as headaches, decreased hearing ability,and fluid coming out of the ear.
+This condition is more common in children under the age of 2, but it can occur at any age.
+Mastoiditis is usually also associated with symptoms like headaches, decreased hearing, and fluid-like discharge from the ear.

-Lipoma is a type of lump that doesn't cause pain or other symptoms.
-It is an overgrowth of fat cells which can appear anywhere on the body and grows slowly.
+A lipoma is a type of lump that doesn't cause pain or other symptoms.
+It is an overgrowth of fat cells which can appear anywhere on the body and typically grows slowly.

 6. Swollen lymph nodes

-Lymph nodes, also known as lymph glands, are spread throughout the body, and when they become enlarged, this usually mean an infection or inflammation of the area in which they appear. they may also become swollen due to autoimmune diseases, the use of drugs, or even cancerof the head and neck, or lymphoma, for example.
+Lymph nodes, also known as lymph glands, can be found throughout the body, and usually become swollen (or reactive) in the presence of infection or inflammation in the affected area.
+Lymph nodes also become swollen due to autoimmune diseases, the use of drugs, or even cancer of the head and neck, or lymphoma.

-Lumps tend to have benign and temporary causes, measuring a few millimeters in diameter and disappearing in a period of about 3 to 30 days.
-However, if they continue to grow, last longer than 30 days, or if you have other symptoms such as weight loss and fever, it’s important to go to the doctor for the appropriate treatment.
+Swollen lymph nodes tend to have benign and temporary causes.
+They are usually pretty small, measuring a few millimeters in diameter (or about a fifth of an inch) and disappear within 3 to 30 days.
+If lymph nodes continue to grow, last longer than 30 days, or if you have other symptoms such as weight loss and fever, it’s important to go to the doctor for assessment and treatment as indicated.

 When to seek medical assistance

-It is recommended to go to the doctor if the lump appears suddenly, doesn't move when touched, lasts for a long time, or presents other signs and symptoms such as:
+It is recommended to go to the doctor if the lump appears suddenly, is fixed (ie. doesn't move when palpated), does not resolve, or presents with other signs and symptoms such as:

 - Pain and redness;